EiderDiaz/Mnemosina-PillBox/index.md

 ## Welcome to the Mnemosina-Pillbox

-### Problem
+# Problem

-26 to 59 % of elders are part of the phenomenon called “Abandonment of treatment”, which consists in interrupting the therapeutic regime. take more than two medications at different times and frequencies is hard. patients stop taking medication for lack of cognitive support economic spillover in the health sector
+In México, 26 to 59 % of elders are part of the phenomenon called “Abandonment of treatment”, which consists in interrupting the therapeutic regime.

+Take more than two medications at different times and frequencies is hard.

+Patients stop taking medication for lack of cognitive support

+Economic spillover in the health sector

-## Opportunity
+# Opportunity
 ![](PPT3.png)
 ![](PPT4.png)
 ![](PPT5.png)
 ![](Bmodel.gif)

-### Jekyll Themes

 ### Support or Contact